 Our strategic vision for 2020 to 2024

-The ultimate achievement of the outcomes as detailed in this strategic plan, is dependent on successfully matching SAI needs with the secretariat-driven capacity development opportunities / interventions and SAIs taking ownership to implement these learnings at SAI-level.
+The ultimate achievement of the outcomes, as detailed in this strategic plan, is dependent on successfully matching SAI needs with the secretariat-driven capacity development opportunities/interventions and SAIs taking ownership to implement these learnings at the SAI level.

 For more information, refer to our Strategic Plan 2020-24

 AFROSAI-E is the English language subgroup of AFROSAI, the African branch of the International Organisation of Supreme Audit Institutions.
 AFROSAI-E performs an enabling role in the region by sharing information with its members and supporting them towards the better performance of their mandates.